 When the economy shows signs of slowing down, marketing budgets are often the earliest casualties.
-However, not all marketing investments are created equal, and website personalization will help you regardless of the economic climate.
+However, not all marketing investments are created equal, and website personalisation will help you regardless of the economic climate.

 These often are the first marketing cuts during slow economic periods.

 There’s no better way for marketers to address this new directive than by automating how we engage with every customer.
-Creating an automated website personalization experience is a highly visible way to show your commitment to efficiency.
+Creating an automated website personalisation experience is a highly visible way to show your commitment to efficiency.
 And it’s way better than making frequent updates to pages and design templates.

 Automation is a more efficient path to conversion and upsell in a single site visit versus waiting for conversion across several visits or never experiencing it at all.
-For example, Salesforce uses personalization to create a tailored experience for every customer who visits our website.
+For example, Salesforce uses personalisation to create a tailored experience for every customer who visits our website.
 Visitors are shown content based on their interests.
 The experience is relevant and appropriate, designed to meet their expectations each time they come back.

 When budgets for new customer acquisition are trimmed, there’s more value in deepening relationships with your current customers.